 The Ministry of Local Government is in charge of coordinating the implementation of the decentralization policy.
 The paragraphs below highlight the vision, mission, mandate and functions of the Ministry.

 The vision of the Ministry is to have democratic and accountable local governments capable of delivering efficient and sustainable services to the people, thereby bringing about socio-economic transformation in the country.

 Our mission is to co-ordinate and support local governments in a bid to provide efficient and sustainable services, improve the welfare of the people and eradicate poverty.

 The mandate is to guide, harmonize, mentor and advocate for all local governments in support of the vision of government to bring about socio-economic transformation of the country.

-- Building capacity (human and physical) in the Local Governments for efficient service delivery to the population.
+- Build human and institutional capacity in the Local Governments for efficient service delivery to the population.

-- Ensuring that Local Governments comply with the statutory requirements and adhere to national policies and standards.
+- Ensure that Local Governments comply with the statutory requirements and adhere to national policies and standards.

-- Ensuring that Local Governments are transparent and accountable to the people in the use of public resources so that development takes place.
+- Ensure that Local Governments are transparent and accountable to the people in the use of public resources so that development takes place.

-- Facilitating the implementation of the decentralisation policy and enhancing democratic governance in the country through developing and reviewing systems, structures, statutory instruments and guidelines on local governance.
+- Facilitate the implementation of the decentralisation policy and enhancing democratic governance in the country through developing and reviewing systems, structures, statutory instruments and guidelines on local governance.

 - Promote Local Economic Development (LED) as the sixth pillar of decentralisation, in support of wealth creation at the household level, with the view of raising taxable incomes and reducing dependency.